 Once you’ve been medically stabilized and recovering, it is time to begin the insurance claims process.
 In Hawaii, when you’re the victim in a car crash, there can be a large amount of separate insurance claims, including but not limited to property claims; bodily injury claims; personal injury protection benefits claims; and underinsured (“UIM”) or uninsured (“UM”) claims.

 After the initial trauma and shock wears off from the crash, it will be time to start comprehensive treatment.
 You’ll usually start by following up with your primary care provider, who will dictate your treatment.
 Treatment varies: it can be conservative such as massage therapy and physical therapy.
 It could require surgery immediately or down the road.
 Whatever it may be, it is important to listen to your doctors and keep up with their treatment plan not only for your well-being, but to preserve your rights related to your case.

 When the time is right, and assuming you’ve met the procedural hurdles, your case will be ready to settle with the at-fault driver’s insurance company.
 The time to settle will vary, but will usually occur after your injuries have resolved or there is a reasonable determination of when they will resolve.
 Settling prematurely will only lead to not being made whole.

 We take the guess work out of the process.
-Locally based with deep roots in the community, our Maui lawyers will help you with your insurance claims, reduce or eliminate the unpleasant amount of paperwork, assist you with taking advantage of your personal injury protection benefits, and even assist with the property claim.
+Locally based with deep roots in the community, our Maui lawyers will help you with identify applicable insurance, handle all relevant insurance claims, reduce or eliminate the unpleasant amount of paperwork, and assist you with your treatment plans.

 With years of experience representing injured clients, we offer a guiding hand to stabilize your life immediately after you’re hurt.
 When ready, we proceed with litigating the case either pre-suit or with a lawsuit if necessary.